EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Shouldn’t my choice of region (Europe or Rest of the World) depend on my nationality?

-Strictly speaking, no!
-If you were born outside of Europe but live in Europe, you will need to register for Europe.
-Likewise, if you are European but are spending the majority of time somewhere else in the world, you will need to register for the Rest of the World.
+No. If you were born outside of Europe but your Flying Club account is registered in Europe, you will need to register for Europe.
+Likewise, if you are European but your Flying Club account is registered elsewhere, you will need to register for the Rest of the World.

-I’ve selected the Rest of the World as my chosen Swingers league, should I become a Club or a Fun Swinger?
+I’ve selected the Rest of the World as my chosen Swingers league and my Flying Club account is registered in the US; should I become a Club or a Fun Swinger?

 Which section you register for depends on how you would like to verify your scores.